Ecommerce

 What’s more?

 With the right ecommerce website builder or platform, you can create a fully functional online store without touching a single line of code.
-A site builder can help you develop an amazing website design, process payments, improve customers’ shopping experience, etc.
+A headless ecommerce platform can help you develop an amazing website design, process payments, improve customers’ shopping experience, etc.

-When choosing a platform or software to build your ecommerce website, you should consider its features, usability, and cost.
+When choosing a platform or software to create an ecommerce website, you should consider its features, usability, and cost.

 Most importantly, you should choose one that suits your business model and can help you scale.